 We have mentioned several times how important it is to keep your hardwood floors free of dog hair.
 Dog hair can cause or exacerbate allergies, and it can cause permanent damage to your hardwood floor.
 So, you may be wondering how to effectively clean your hardwood floors?
 There are a few different methods that you might choose.

-If you want to completely remove pet hair from falling onto the floor, you should also keep your furniture, bedding, and other fabrics clean from pet hair frequently.
+If you want to completely remove dog hair from falling onto the floor, you should also keep your furniture, bedding, and other fabrics clean from dog hair frequently.
 You can actually accomplish this by using a lint roller.
-Using a lint roller to remove pet hair from furniture and fabrics is easy and can save you a cleaning headache later.
+Using a lint roller to remove dog hair from furniture and fabrics is easy and can save you a cleaning headache later.

-A vacuum cleaner is one of the many tools that people might use to clean pet hair from their home and hardwood floors.
-Of course, there are many different types of vacuum cleaners and each one is not made equally for cleaning pet hair from your hardwood floor.
+A vacuum cleaner is one of the many tools that people might use to clean dog hair from their home and hardwood floors.
+Of course, there are many different types of vacuum cleaners and each one is not made equally for cleaning dog hair from your hardwood floor.

 An upright vacuum is what we consider the most traditional or most common type of vacuum cleaner.
 These vacuums are not typically recommended for use on hardwood floors.
 They are heavy and have brush rolls that if accidentally used on hardwood floors could damage your flooring.

-Most commonly used for quick clean-up on hard floors, the stick vacuum is a less powerful, battery operated version of the canister vacuum.
+Most commonly used for quick clean-up on hard floors, the stick vacuum is a less powerful, battery-operated version of the canister vacuum.
 However, the stick vacuum cleaner does not have a separate motor.
-Although these are generally accepted for use on a hardwood floor, they are probably not the most powerful option for someone looking to clean pet hair from all the areas of their home.
+Although these are generally accepted for use on a hardwood floor, they are probably not the most powerful option for someone looking to clean dog hair from all the areas of their home.

 The pet vacuum is actually not very different from the traditional vacuum cleaner.
-These vacuums are most often used in homes where there is plenty of carpet.
+These vacuums are most often used in homes where there are plenty of carpets.
 Generally, these are not recommended for use on hardwood floors.
 The major difference between the traditional vacuum and the pet vacuum cleaner is actually the ease of cleaning clogs and hair from the vacuum.

 An old-fashioned dust mop is extremely safe for use on hardwood floors.
-While it is not going to completely clean all of the pet hair and dander off of your hardwood floors, it is a great tool to use for the first step of cleaning.
+It will help to clean all of the dog hair and dander off of your hardwood floors and is a great tool to use for the first step of cleaning.

 Disposable Dust Mop

 You are probably familiar with the leading brands in disposable dust mop systems.
-While the marketing for these systems would lead you to believe that they are perfect for hardwood floors, the truth is that they do not collect dirt and debris like marketing leads you to believe and in fact they spread more than they pick up.
+While the marketing for these systems would lead you to believe that they are perfect for hardwood floors, the truth is that they do not collect dirt and debris like their marketing leads you to believe, and in fact, they spread more than they pick up.